 We don’t have the luxury to always avoid the difficult persons in our lives – whether at home, family holiday gatherings or at work.
 When diverse personalities work together, whether deliberately or by accident, the results can be disruptive.
 Can you plan for the challenges?
 Within this article, the author, Anand Mishra, examines the personality traits to look for.
 Which one are you?
 Read more here…

-While speaking on the campaign trail, First Lady Michelle Obama, spoke out against harassment that women experience in the workplace.
+While speaking on the campaign trail, First Lady Michelle Obama, spoke out against harassment and frequent microaggressions that women experience in the workplace.

 Black Women and the Burden of Success: How to Get Around ‘Black Tax’ and Protect Your Emotional Health at Work

 Whether acknowledged or not, there are prices to be paid to exist in corporate America’s offices and boardrooms.
 When you are African American in the workplace, it is understood that you will be perceived differently, expectations and opportunities may not be equal.
 The constant micro-aggressive behavior and challenges can take a heavy toll and impact health, productivity, and workplace success.
 When Makini Aziza Young had a question about professionalism and black hair styles in her organization, she sought the advice of other African American women in her firm.
 Makini indicated that these women gave her pointed advice, including, “‘You keep your locs, you wear it how you want to wear it, and you know your resume.”
 Read more of the article by Tamara E. Holmes here…